PPA Tour

 Parris had to beat three top 10 seeds in order to win the title.
 She beat Mary Brascia, Brooke Buckner, and then Kaitlyn Christian, in the final.

 The final was an epic display of competition from both Parris and Kaitlyn.
-In a two game match that couldn’t have been any closer, Parris won 12-10 in both games.
+In a two game match that couldn't have been any closer, Parris won 12-10 in both games.
+As one of the most consistent performers on the tour this season, Parris continues to prove she belongs among the elite women's singles players in pro pickleball.

-Other Storylines
+Other PPA Bristol Open Storylines

 Matt Wright and Jaume Martinez Vich made it all the way to Championship Sunday, earning a silver medal.
 This was the first medal for Wright in 273 days, while it was Vich's first in 147 days.
 They beat Hayden and Fed in the quarters, 11-9, in game three.
 Then in the semis, they beat Tyson and Max Freeman, 11-7, 11-8 in games two and three, after getting pickled in game one.